samrauh/portfolio/README.md

 ## Projects

-My projects can be split up into three categories according to their "origin".
+My projects can be split up into three categories.

 1. University
 2. On the job